microsoft/cobalt/infra/modules/providers/azure/storage-account/README.md

 > "A storage account provides a unique namespace in Azure for your data.
 Every object that you store in Azure Storage has an address that includes your unique account name.
 A container organizes a set of blobs, similar to a directory in a file system.
 A storage account can include an unlimited number of containers, and a container can store an unlimited number of blobs." - Source: Microsoft's [Introduction to Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)

-This module deploys a `storage account` along with a `storage container` in order to satisfy blob storage scenarios which are optimized for storing massive amounts of unstructured data, such as text or binary data.
+This module deploys a `storage account` along with `storage containers` in order to satisfy blob storage scenarios which are optimized for storing massive amounts of unstructured data, such as text or binary data.

 ## Characteristics